KryptionX/Terraform-Cloudflare/README.md

 Homelab implementation of utilizing Terraform to manage Cloudflare DNS records

 #### main.tf
-Replace $IP.ADDRESS with the Public IP of the desired hostname.
+Replace $IP.ADDRESS with the Public IP of the destination host.

 #### terraform.tfvars
 ```